What Is Local Marketing? And Why Should You Do It?

 It scours the Internet looking for brand mentions for a company you specify.
 If your competitor is in a certain place online, you need to be there too.

 - Start conversations on things that are happening locally.
 Whenever possible relate them back to your business.

 - Demonstrate your connection to the community.
-Share pictures and videos of your brand participating in local events, festivals and fundraisers.
+Share pictures and videos of your brand participating in community events, festivals, and fundraisers.

 - Integrate social media into events sponsored or hosted by your business.
-Get locals excited and talking about the event.
+Get locals excited and talk about the event.

 - Run a local competitor analysis.
 What are they doing?
 How are they doing it?
 Do it better.

 - Integrate local festivals, businesses, and customs into your social media posts and website content.

 - Share content from local celebrities or businesses.
 They may also return the favor.

 - Network with local celebrities or businesses to help boost each other’s local presence.